 What will get in your way – obstacles?

 In selecting goals for yourself one often overlooked factor is the obstacles that will get in your way.
 How much money will this take?
 How much time will be needed?
-Do you have those resources or how will your raise the required money?
+Do you have those resources or how will you raise the required money?
 Are you starting on a goal that will take several lifetimes to finish?
 What part of your plan will need to be modified or given up in order to overcome this obstacle?

-When you develop this plan to overcome the obstacle will you find the effort in overcoming that barrier will have reduce the value of reaching that goal to the point you no longer want to pursue it?
+When you develop this plan to overcome the obstacle will you find the effort in overcoming that barrier will have reduced the value of reaching that goal to the point you no longer want to pursue it?

 Can I get past the obstacles?

 Some obstacles can be overcome and some can’t.
 Flying to the moon would have been an impossible achievement for someone living in colonial America.
-This goal required the invention of the airplane, missiles and lots of other technology before it became possible.
+This goal required the invention of the airplane, missiles, and lots of other technology before it became possible.
 It required a large team effort.